Richard Nauyokas

-Richard Nauyokas (born 9 December 1962) is a British television personality, who between 2002 and 2006 appeared as a military instructor in several United Kingdom reality television series which re-created British National Service military training from the 1950s.
+Richard Carlton Nauyokas (born 9 December 1962) is a British television personality, who between 2002 and 2006 appeared as a military instructor in several United Kingdom reality television series which re-created British National Service military training from the 1950s.
 A former professional soldier with the British Army, he now runs a motivational training consultancy.

 Early life and military career

 Nauyokas was born and brought up in Grantham, in the county of Lincolnshire.
 His father was a United States Air Force airman based at RAF Alconbury, and his mother was English from Grantham.
 After his father had returned to the United States.
 He received his early formal education at Spitalgate (Church of England) Primary School, and The Boys' Central School in Grantham, where his attendance was poor.
 After 22 years of military service during which time he undertook duty as a driver, radio operator, Physical Training Instructor and Military Training Instructor, serving in Kosovo, Bosnia and Germany, he retired from the British Army in 2001 with the senior non-commissioned rank of Warrant Officer Class 2 (Squadron Sergeant Major).

 Nauyokas subsequently served as a Royal Air Force reservist non-commissioned officer, including a period on the staff at RAF College Cranwell in 2012.
 As of 2025, he is still a reservist in the Royal Air Force holding the rank of Sergeant.